Resume Samples by Industry

 Check the spelling and grammar of your resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume, bring it to a professional for assistance.

 Remember that your resume must be targeted, scannable and generate hits.
 If you have difficulty with your resume writing instead of staring at a blank piece of paper, use resume samples and resume templates or:

 - "fill in the blanks" resume writing software.

 Most recruiters expect to receive a cover letter together with your resume.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.

 If you have difficulty with your cover letter writing use one of these:

 Other Resume Samples by Industry Info